WoTTsecurity/wott-io/documentation/getting-started.md

 * Cryptographic identity (x509 certificate issued from our CA)
 * Enabling the removal of hard coded credentials from web applications and firmware

-To access all these features, you will need to install our [WoTT Agent](https://github.com/WoTTsecurity/agent) and use the [WoTT Dashboard](https://dash.wott.io) to manage your Edge/IoT devices through a simple and user-friendly interface.
+To access all these features, you will need to install the [WoTT Agent and Dashboard](https://dash.wott.io) to manage your Edge/IoT devices through a simple and user-friendly interface.

 We'll provide a step-by-step walkthrough of set-up and installation of the WoTT agent.
 It's hassle-free and simple to implement.

 ## Installing the WoTT agent and claiming your device

 First, register for a [WoTT Dashboard](https://dash.wott.io) account and login.
-You can manage the credentials for your first 5 devices for free.
-For additional features, we offer more comprehensive packages.
+We have several packages available for your convenience.
 See our [prices]({{site.url}}/pricing) for more information.

 {% asset docs/Register.png srcset:width="1300 2x" srcset:width="650 1x" alt="Register for WoTT Dash" class="img-fluid" %}